homestar92/ring-lardner-transcriptions/Gas, Oil, and Air.md

 For some peculiar reason, the starter worked.
 We was soon tearin’ northwards, twelve miles an hour.
 It was a swell day, and the first Sunday that had been really decent.
 The boulevards was jammed with cars, and I’ll admit I was nervous.
 I guess Alice was, too, but she was game enough to keep it to herself.

-But the only danger was that somethin’ wond hit us from behind, and nothin’ did.
+But the only danger was that somethin’ would hit us from behind, and nothin’ did.

 I’m gettin’ so now that I can talk when I drive; then I was scared to open my mouth.
 Alice made a couple o’ starts about the weather, but her heart wasn’t in it.
 What she wanted to say was “Look out!” or “Be careful!’ and I liked her all the better for not sayin’ it.